128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 The following infrastructure must exist in your AWS account:
 * A VPC where the Session Smart Router will be deployed.
-* The existing VPC is segmented with at least three subnets.
-The role of each subnet is described below
+* The existing VPC is segmented with at least the following three subnets:
+  - **Public Subnet**: This subnet must provide connectivity to enable communication with external/remote SSR peers.
+  - **Private Subnet**: This subnet must provide connectivity to internal workloads within the cloud.
+  - **Management Subnet**: This subnet is used for conductor-managed deployments, and has the following requirements:
+    * The subnet is reachable for SSH for administration purposes.
+    * The interface of the Conductor that manages this router must be reachable from this subnet.
 * [Enable enhanced network](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking-ena.html#enabling_enhanced_networking) with ENA for maximum throughput performance.
-For SSR routers, execute the following command from your local computer
+For SSR routers, execute the following command from your local computer:

 ```
 aws ec2 modify-instance-attribute --instance-id instance_id --ena-support
 ```

-#### Public Subnet
-This subnet must provide connectivity to enable communication with external/remote SSR peers.

-#### Private Subnet
-This subnet must provide connectivity to internal workloads within the cloud.

-#### Management Subnet
-This subnet is used for conductor-managed deployments, and has the following requirements:
-* The subnet is reachable for SSH for administration purposes.
-* The interface of the Conductor that manages this router must be reachable from this subnet.

 ### Deployment